matteo-cadoni/TBProject/README.md

 python3 project.py configs/thresholding.yaml
 ```

-All parameters can be changed from the config file available in configs/thresholding.yaml or using the interactive interface
+All parameters can be changed from the config file available in configs/thresholding.yaml or using the interactive interface.